MGTheTrain/go-grpc-poc/README.md

 cd ..
 ```

-This will regenerate the [hello_grpc.pb.go](./samples/unary-rpc/proto/hello_grpc.pb.go) and [hello.pb.go](./samples/unary-rpc/proto/hello.pb.go) files, which contain:
+This will generate the [hello_grpc.pb.go](./samples/unary-rpc/proto/hello_grpc.pb.go) and [hello.pb.go](./samples/unary-rpc/proto/hello.pb.go) files, which contain:
 - Code for populating, serializing, and retrieving HelloRequest and HelloReply message types.
 - Generated client and server code.

 ### Setting up client and server code utilizing outputs of proto file compilation

-For the client code following steps where executed:
+For the client code following steps were executed:

 ```sh
 mkdir -vp client